eliteweblabs/capco/markdowns/FLOWBITE_COMPONENTS.md

 # Flowbite Components Documentation

-This document provides comprehensive documentation for all Flowbite components created for the CAPCo Fire Protection Systems project.
+This document provides comprehensive documentation for all Flowbite components created for the CAPCO Design Group Systems project.

 ## 🎯 Overview